minmay/fast-csv/README.md

 ## Features
 1. Takes care of all of the unique aspects of CSV listed above.
 2. Highly configurable with many different input sources.
-3. Provides three types of parsing:
-4. all in memory.
-5. streaming (non-blocking).
-6. event based callback.
+3. Uses the java.util.stream API.
+4. Implemented with NIO.
-7. The delimiter is configurable.
+5. The delimiter is configurable.
-8. Configurable quoted value length to prevent the parser from reading to the End Of File when a quote is not closed.
+6. Configurable quoted value length to prevent the parser from reading to the End Of File when a quote is not closed.

 ## Usage
 First assign an input source of CSV lines to parse.